What is a Transaction Fee and who receives it?

 What are the current transaction fees for the Bitcoin Network?

-If you want to learn more about the average transaction fees for the Bitcoin network (i.e. how much you need to pay to send a certain amount of Bitcoin), check this website.
+If you want to learn more about the average crypto fees for the Bitcoin network (i.e. how much you need to pay to send a certain amount of Bitcoin), check this website.

 Bitcoinfees will indicate the fees you are expected to pay anywhere in the next 1,3 or 6 transaction blocks (1, 3 or 6 confirmations).
 On average, each block is solved within 10 minutes, which means that, depending on the fees you pay, the receiving party will receive their BTC within 10, 30 or 60 minutes.